jscottransom/simple_os/README.md

 # simple_os
-Rolling a Simple Operating System from scratch using Rust
+Rolling a Simple Operating System from scratch using Rust based on the writings of Phil Oppermann and updated for new compiler constructs.